jonmikeli/covid-mobile/README.md

 In the same way than the previous section, it's important to keep in mind the context and the purpose of the solution.

 # Conditions
+The purpose of the solution is simple and clear: provide data of quality to the scientist community.
+Most important points:
+ - collect and gather data
+ - collect USEFUL data coming directly from people
+ - find a solution not intrusive but globaly expanded
+ - anonymize ALL the collected data (PRIVACY IS MANDATORY)

+There is no business or lucrative purpose in all this.
+This pandemic is world wide.
+Let's just help as we can.

 ## Conditions of data use
+TO BE DEFINED